milesdwilliams15/milesdwilliams15.github.io/_posts/2023-05-23-systemic-theory.md

 his book inspired me to write dealing with the some of the technical details of statistically measuring trends in the intensity of war.

-Bear’s response was generous, and he expressed excitement about the app I created and provided me with helpful feedback on my research note, offering to take a second look if I chose to continue with project.
+Bear’s response was generous.
+He expressed excitement about the app I created and provided me with helpful feedback on my research note, offering to take a second look if I chose to continue with project.
 Since he was in Oslo working on research of his own, I didn’t have a chance to meet with him in person in Columbus, but hoped I might be able